kata-ai/grundgesetz-skeleton/README.md

 ### Blazing Fast

 Grundgesetz is built on top of [Gatsby](https://www.gatsbyjs.org), a blazing-fast static site generator for React.
-It takes your React components and Markdown files and builds an optimised static website which can be easily deployed on many static site hosts.
+Grundgesetz is built on top of Gatsby, a blazing-fast static site generator for React.
+Want to learn more about Gatsby?
+[Click here](https://www.gatsbyjs.org).

 Also, putting the words "blazing fast" into any project's README seems to attract a lot of folks lately.